"Be Bold": An Interview with Filmmaker & Feminist

 By The Film Atlas Staff | 13.11.2017

 Emma Higgins is a Toronto-based filmmaker hailing from Vancouver, BC.
-Since moving to Toronto, Emma has become deeply involved in the city’s cultural industries.
+Since moving to Toronto, Higgins has become deeply involved in the city’s cultural industries.
 She has directed many music videos, working with artists such as Mother Mother, Dirty Radio, Dear Rouge, Brave Shores, and Shawn Mendes.
 She created the short film God Hates a Coward (2016) as part of the 2016 Bell Media Sound and Vision film challenge and recently completed her latest short, Currency (2016), for which she was awarded a BravoFACT grant.
-Emma is currently working on developing her first feature length project, Northwoods.
+Higgins is currently working on developing her first feature length project, Northwoods.

 The Film Atlas: From a career perspective, why did you choose to move from Vancouver to Toronto?

 Emma Higgins: I felt that at the time since I was directing a lot of Canadian content, music videos and lower budget things, there was more for me in Toronto.
 I had someone representing me here and there aren’t really directors’ reps in Vancouver, it’s much more of a service town.
 There is a huge film industry [in Vancouver], but [the sets are] often American money.
 They’re not actually creating a lot of what’s being filmed.

 TFA: How did you get into film originally?
 Did you go to film school in Vancouver?